osheengupta/Datathon/README.md

-# Datathon

-# Predictive Modeling and Analysis
+# Crop variety recommendation using Predictive Modeling and Analysis

 > Leveraging data to build robust predictive models for impactful insights.